-When bladder cancer has invaded the muscle, the most common treatment is surgery.
-Other treatments, such as chemotherapy, may be combined with surgery.
-Some bladder cancers may be treated with only a combination of chemotherapy and radiotherapy.
+When bladder cancer has invaded the muscle, the most common treatment is surgery to remove the entire bladder.
+Other treatments, such as chemotherapy, may be given before or after surgery.
+Some bladder cancers may be treated with a combination of chemotherapy and radiation therapy only.

-Surgery is the preferred treatment for muscle-invasive disease, or for cancer that has invaded the lamina propria and has not responded to BCG.
-The main operation is the removal of the bladder (cystectomy).
-This can be done in different ways.
+Most people with muscle-invasive disease or cancer that has invaded the lamina propria and has not responded to BCG, have surgery to remove the bladder (cystectomy).

 Removing the whole bladder (radical cystectomy)

-A radical cystectomy is the most common operation for muscle- invasive bladder cancer.
+This is the most common operation for muscle-invasive bladder cancer.
 The whole bladder and nearby lymph nodes are removed.
 In men, the prostate, urethra and seminal vesicles may also be removed.
-In women, the urethra, uterus, ovaries, fallopian tubes and a portion of the vagina are often removed.
+In women, the urethra, uterus, ovaries, fallopian tubes and a part of the vagina are often removed.

 Removing part of the bladder (partial cystectomy)